svofski/incursiondelrio/BUGS.md

 4. An enemy does not get regenerated when the game is reset at a bridge if it is located too close to the bridge.

+8. No fuel low warning sound

+9. No death by lack of fuel